 |As of December 10th,

-2013, we are adopting a harder close for Sequoia.
+2013, we have adopted a harder close for Sequoia.

-The Fund will be closed to new investors, except
+The Fund is closed to new investors, except

 for new accounts opened with us directly by existing